MATHS 7103 - Probability & Statistics PG

 General Course Information

-Course Code MATHS 7103 Course Probability & Statistics PG Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3.5 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 or MATHS 1004 or MATHS 7027 Assumed Knowledge MATHS 7027 Course Description Probability theory is the branch of mathematics that deals with modelling uncertainty.
-It is important because of its direct application in areas such as genetics, finance and telecommunications.
-It also forms the fundamental basis for many other areas in the mathematical sciences including statistics, modern optimisation methods and risk modelling.
-This course provides an introduction to probability theory, random variables and Markov processes.
+Course Code MATHS 7103 Course Probability & Statistics PG Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3.5 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 7027 Course Description In this course, you will get an introduction to probability theory, random variables and Markov processes.
+You will learn how to deal with modelling uncertainty, which has direct real-world application in areas such as genetics, finance and telecommunications.
+It is also the basis for many other areas in mathematical sciences, including statistics, modern optimisation methods and risk modelling.

 The full timetable of all activities for this course can be accessed from Course Planner.